dreamATD/dreamATD.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
-subtitle: PhD student in Texas A&M University.
+description: A second-year Ph.D. in TAMU.

 profile:
   align: right